 “ Ahh Chris my boy!
 You are here!
 You nearly scared me to death!
 Not that that would be such a horrible thing considering I’m almost there.”
 He stated, matter of factly.

+“ Oh come on Fred,” Chris smiled, “ You have plenty of years ahead of you!”
 “No no my boy, I fear this will be my last summer...”
 Fred sighed and looked off into the shadows of the barn.

 “ Fred, I want you to stop talking like that.
 You know it’s not true.”
 Chris looked at Fred a little bewildered.